 “The Inner Light” — Moonglow

 “The Inner Light,” a beloved Next Generation episode — written by Morgan Gendel with Peter Allan Fields— is essential peerless among the very best of Star Trek episodes.
 Part of what makes the story so great is that it feels like a kind of science fiction version of a condensed memoir.
 When Captain Picard is contacted by an alien probe from the planet Katan, he experiences an entire lifetime in just twenty minutes.
 In Michael Chabon’s latest quasi-autobiographical novel, Moonglow, the hidden life of Chabon’s grandfather is revealed to the author as a series of deathbed confessions.
 In a sense, Michael Chabon’s Moonglow is the literary version of “The Inner Light,” only in this case, Chabon himself is Picard and his ailing grandfather is Picard’s alter-ego, Kamin, eager to impart a capsule of a lifetime for posterity of the next generation.

 Ryan Britt's (he/him) essays and journalism have appeared in Tor.com, Inverse, Den of Geek!, SyFy Wire, and elsewhere.
 He is the author of the 2015 essay collection Luke Skywalker Can't Read.
 He lives in Portland, Maine, with his wife and daughter.

-Star Trek: Picard will stream exclusively on CBS All Access in the United States, on Amazon Prime Video in more than 200 countries and territories and in Canada on Bell Media’s Space and OTT service Crave.
+Star Trek: Picard will stream exclusively on Paramount+ in the United States, on Amazon Prime Video in more than 200 countries and territories and in Canada on Bell Media’s Space and OTT service Crave.